MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Methodology

 We expect the latent space to be sufficiently compact while ensuring that latent representations from various aspects maintain their semantic meanings.
 To accomplish this, we propose the following three training objectives:

-\paragraph{ELBO Loss $\mathcal{L}_{E}$} We adopt the basic Evidence Lower Bound (ELBO) objective to learn a smooth latent space and force the decoder to map any given latent vector $\boldsymbol{z}$ into its original text $\boldsymbol{x}$:
+\paragraph{ELBO Loss $\mathcal{L}_{E}$} We adopt the basic Evidence Lower Bound (ELBO) objective to learn a smooth latent space and force the decoder to map any given latent vector $z$ into its original text $x$:

-where $p_{\text {prior }}(\boldsymbol{z})$ is a standard Gaussian distribution as the prior, and $\operatorname{KL}(\cdot \| \cdot)$ is the Kullack-Leibler divergency.
-The first term encourages $\boldsymbol{z}$ to encode more relevant content information for reconstructing the original text $\boldsymbol{x}$ with the VAE decoder $p_{\theta}$.
-The KL divergence forces the variational distribution $q_{\phi}(\boldsymbol{z} | \boldsymbol{x})$ to match the prior.
+where $p_{\text {prior }}(z)$ is a standard Gaussian distribution as the prior, and $\operatorname{KL}(\cdot \| \cdot)$ is the Kullack-Leibler divergency.
+The first term encourages $z$ to encode more relevant content information for reconstructing the original text $x$ with the VAE decoder $p_{\theta}$.
+The KL divergence forces the variational distribution $q_{\phi}(z | x)$ to match the prior.

-\paragraph{Classification Loss $\mathcal{L}_{C}$} This classification loss is proposed to force the mapped representations to preserve their original attribute information and help the model to distinguish representations of different attributes from the same aspect.
+\paragraph{Classification Loss $\mathcal{L}_{C}$} We propose the classification loss $\mathcal{L}_{C}$ to force the mapped representations to preserve their original attribute information and help the model to distinguish representations of different attributes from the same aspect.
 We introduce independent classification layers for each aspect and train them by minimizing the negative log-likelihood of the corresponding attribute $a_{n}^{j}$:

 where $p_{\pi_n}$ is a classifier that distinguish attributes $\left\{a_n^*\right\}$ from aspect $A_n$ with parameter $\pi_n$.

 \paragraph{Aspect Discrepancy Loss $\mathcal{L}_{D}$} To reduce the distribution discrepancy between different aspects, we introduce the aspect discrepancy loss~\cite{DBLP:conf/emnlp/GuFMZG022} to penalize the distance between distribution centers of each two aspects: